Humbedooh/pypubsub/README.md

 Access is, again, defined with "highest common denominator" in mind, meaning access to topics is granted to the specific topic group specified in the yaml and its sub-groups.
 Thus, if you grant access to `internal` and `foo` in one ACL segment, events pushed to `private/internal/foo` would be seen by that client, whereas pushes to `private/internal/bar` would not.

+To authenticate and receive private events, use Basic authentication, such as:

+`curl -u 'user:pass' http://localhost:2069/internal/topics/here`

 ## License
 PyPubSub is licensed under the Apache License v/2.